-- 4.4.43 Due to the low sample size of herring gulls recorded across all survey areas, it was not possible to conduct Distance analysis on the data.
-It is likely that the low survey coverage in the Hornsea Zone will have affected the total number of herring gulls recorded during surveys of the Zone. - 4.4.44 Survey coverage of the Hornsea Zone is considered to be good between March and August of both survey years (with the exception of April in Year 2) (Table 4.2).
-This encompasses the breeding season (May to July) and three months of the non-breeding season (March, April and August) for herring gull.
-Within this time period in Year 1, estimates of over 200 birds occurred between March and June.
-In Year 2, population estimates were lower with estimates of over 200 birds only occurring in July.
+- 4.4.43 Due to the low sample size of herring gulls recorded across all survey areas, it was not of the Zone. - 4.4.44 Survey coverage of the Hornsea Zone is considered to be good between March and August of 200 birds only occurring in July.